 And Dr. Havas is still not finished.

-Getting your paper into one of them, especially those very respected, therefore isn’t an easy task and requires you to put quite a bit of quality into your research before you submit it – if a journal published a paper that later turns out to be false, it would lose a lot of its credibility and its entire review process would be put into question.
+Getting your paper into one of them, especially those very respected, therefore isn't an easy task and requires you to put quite a bit of quality into your research before submitting.
+If a journal published a paper that later turns out to be false, it would lose a lot of its credibility and its entire review process would be questioned.

 As long as Dr. Havas more or less stayed within her field of botany, she managed to get published, but the more outlandish her claims about radiation became, the more unlikely they were to appear anywhere.
 Her last paper published in a journal that can be taken seriously dates from 2008.

-That is a grave impediment for any scientist worth his salt and given her current credibility it also didn’t look like this would have changed for the better any time soon.
+That is a grave impediment for any scientist worth his salt and given her credibility at that point it also didn't look like this would have changed for the better any time soon.

 To her rescue came the European Journal of Oncology, founded in 1997 by the Italian Ramazzini Foundation, whose research on cancer and aspartame was discredited by the health authorities of both the US and EU.
-They had been so unhappy with not being taken seriously by the scientific community, that they did what I described above: start their own journal to finally get their research published.
+They had been so unhappy with being shunned by the scientific community, that they did what I described above: start their own journal to get their research published.

 The Foundation was more than happy to accept Dr. Havas' 2010 paper, "Provocation study using heart rate variability shows microwave radiation from 2.4 GHz cordless phone affects autonomic nervous system" (PDF), although it violates most principles of real research, eg. the randomization of test subjects and having a control group (an in-depth look at the study can be found here).